Resolve by Timer

 {% step %}

-While **Editing**/**Creating** an alert rule, set up your alert conditions to define which incidents should trigger this rule.
+While editing or creating an alert rule, set up your conditions to define which incidents the rule applies to.

 {% endstep %}